kevinyu1026/ECE421_Project1/README.md

 * S-FR-1: Support multiple poker variants as listed in Table 1.
 * S-FR-2: Betting may be supported
 * S-FR-3: Track statistics for each player.
 * S-FR-4: Provide player statistics on request.
 * S-FR-5: Support 2 to 10 players per game (unless a variant supports a single player).
 * S-FR-6: Use a standard deck of 52 cards, including jokers when required by the variant.
+(Done)
 * S-FR-7: Ensure players have unique identifiers (IDs).
 * S-FR-8: Number each game sequentially starting from zero (0).
 * S-FR-9: Allow the game numbering to be reset to zero (0).